Fristi/rimor/README.md

 Sequential best-first search with agent order permutation and coverage-based constraints for maximizing score without explicit goals.

 In other words, it would use the best first search approach, but it will create a permutation list of all the starting order and loop over them.
-For each invocation of the best first search function it would included the already covered paths, so you maximize the score.
+For each invocation of the best first search function it would include the already covered paths, so you maximize the score.
 This is a brute force approach which has a time complexity of O(N! * T) where N is the number of agents and T is the number of timesteps.